angelalocateli/thesis/README.md

 Install the necessary libraries to execute the scripts: !pip install <path> .
 For example: !pip install scikit-learn-extra

-Then, two paths will be requested: the input file (.csv) and the output file (data and graph).
+All scripts require a .csv file as upload defined in the dataframe (same format).
+Also a path for output file (data and graph).
 It is not recommended to use the same folder for different analyses.